• Study level

 Objectives

-The objective of this teaching unit is to approach the measurement techniques related to the determination of the activity of actinides and other radionuclides present in potentially complex aqueous media, to apprehend their behavior in different media and to approach the notions of analytical strategy in particular through measurement, metrology and the study of available analytical methods.
+The objective of this teaching unit is to address the measurement techniques linked to the determination of the activity of actinides and other radionuclides present in potentially complex aqueous environments, to understand their behavior in different environments and to address the notions of analytical strategy in particular through measurement, metrology and the study of available analysis methods.

 Read more